 Overall, if you’re looking for an elite, compact elliptical, TRUE’s M30 is definitely worth checking out.

 Step-up height: 10″

-With a step-up height of only 10″, the Elite E7 is a smart choice if your ceilings are low (or you are tall) and every inch counts.
-This is a more advanced elliptical than the X Class 710 and it has a price tag that matches.
-The E7 is priced in the mid-high end category ($1000-$2000).
+Anyway with a step-up height of just under 11″, the 7.0 AE is a smart choice if your ceilings are low (or you are tall) and every inch counts.

 Here are some additional features I think you will like:

 - Large LCD display screen that makes viewing your metrics easy during your workouts

 - Built-in speakers allows you to jam out to your favorite music while you exercise